qwasium/ugoku-kun/README.md

 ## Important Notice

-I do NOT own any hardware myself.
+I do NOT own any compatible hardware myself.
 Unfortunately, support for this project will be limited.

 If you are interested in forking this project, please let me know.